 Let's do this.

-Ribs and meat, in general, love seasoning.
-These ribs get a generous dusting of Chipotle Spice Rub and they aren’t sad about it.
+Ribs love seasoning!
+These ribs get a generous dusting of a Chipotle Spice Rub and they aren't sad about it.

 Letting the ribs soak up that spice rub overnight really does add a little sumpin' if you get the chance to plan ahead.
 But I've done it both ways and you'll be happy with both results.